core-wg/oscore/draft-ietf-core-object-security.md

 the same message to be protected for, and verified by, multiple endpoints, see caching proxy section of {{I-D.hartke-core-e2e-security-reqs}}.
 Those security requirements can be addressed by protecting essentially the payload/content of individual messages using the COSE format ({{I-D.ietf-cose-msg}}), rather than the entire request/response message exchange.
 This is referred to as Object Security of Content (OSCON).

-OSCON transforms an unprotected CoAP message into a protected CoAP message in the following way: the payload of the unprotected CoAP message is wrapped by a COSE object, which replaces the payload of the unprotected CoAP message.
-We call the result the "protected" CoAP message.
+OSCON transforms a CoAP message into an "OSCON message" in the following way: the payload of the original CoAP message is wrapped by a COSE object, which replaces the payload and this then becomes the OSCON message.

-The unprotected payload shall be the plaintext/payload of the COSE object.
+The original payload shall be the plaintext/payload of the COSE object.
 The 'protected' field of the COSE object 'Headers' shall include the context identifier, both for requests and responses.
-If the unprotected CoAP message includes a Content-Format option, then the COSE object shall include a protected 'content type' field, whose value is set to the unprotected message Content-Format value.
-The Content-Format option of the protected CoAP message shall be replaced with "application/oscon" ({{iana}})
+If the original CoAP message includes a Content-Format option, then the COSE object shall include a protected 'content type' field, whose value is set to the original message Content-Format value.
+The Content-Format option of the
+OSCOON message shall be replaced with "application/oscon" ({{iana}})

 The COSE object shall be protected (encrypted) and verified (decrypted) as described in ({{I-D.ietf-cose-msg}}).